Contract Learning A

 6. Provide a clear, concise and scholarly presentation commensurate with postgraduate level studies.

-By the end of this course all other Master of Nursing students should be able to:
+By the end of Contract Learning A all other Master students should be able to:

 1 Demonstrate a sound knowledge of a selected area of advanced practice based on a critical analysis and synthesis of a clinical issue or practice concern;